Kimbsy/y-combinator-animation/script.md

             ((x x) y)))))))
 ```

-Okayyy so I see some anonymous functions, lots of anonymous functions... lots of nested anonymous functions.
+Wow.
+Okay.
+So I see some anonymous functions, lots of nested anonymous functions.
 This isn't exactly self-documenting code here :/

 So what do we do next? how about looking for an example usage that we can just copy paste?